Getting a Mortgage In The USA

 Eligibility and deposit requirements

-The rules and eligibility criteria vary from one state to another.
-This means that it’s impossible to provide a simple set of rules that cover all possible scenarios and borrowing options.
+The rules and eligibility criteria vary from state to state, making it impossible to provide a simple set of rules that covers all possible scenarios and borrowing options.

 However, broadly speaking, the main eligibility factors are:

-- Affordability – US lenders typically look for a debt-to-income ratio below 29%, with the top end for approval with an otherwise strong application being around 43%.
+- Affordability – US lenders typically look for a debt-to-income ratio below 29%, with the top end for approval and an otherwise strong application around 43%.

-- Employment status – Self-employed are more likely to get approved by specialist lenders as most mainstream banks are concerned about potentially fluctuating income.
-Typically, self-employed applicants will need to provide a minimum of two years accounts and three months bank statements.
+- Employment status – Self-employed people are more likely to get approved by specialist lenders, as most mainstream banks are concerned about potentially fluctuating income.
+Typically, self-employed applicants will need to provide a minimum of two years’ accounts and three months’ bank statements.

-- Creditworthiness – A US credit rating is preferable, but some lenders will apply for an international credit check if you don’t have at least two years of US credit history.
+- Creditworthiness – A US credit rating is preferable, but some lenders will request an international credit check if you don’t have at least two years of US credit history.

 Lending criteria and necessary documentation also vary depending on whether you have a Green Card or not.